Integration by Parts Explained with Examples: A Step-by-Step Guide

 $$\frac{1}{\ln{x}}.$$

-Solution: Split the integral into two using linearity:
+We now solve the original integral.
+To start, split the integral into two using linearity:

 $$\int \frac{1}{\ln{x}} dx – \int \frac{1}{\ln^2{x}} dx.$$